 There may be tension in the mouth area, but everything else will be soft and calm.
 When a dog is playful, it usually won’t bite that hard if it gets a hold of someone’s hand or limb.

-If you notice that your french bulldog’s mouthing is more aggressive than playful most of the time, you should immediately consult a professional animal behaviorist or a veterinarian that is educated in animal behavior.
+If you notice that your french bulldog’s biting is more aggressive than playful most of the time, you should immediately consult a professional animal behaviorist or a veterinarian that is educated in animal behavior.

 Make sure either professional is qualified or board-certified before you go to them for help.